Last Updated on

 Once a shipment is accepted and approved, you will struggle to delete it or alter quantities.

-As a result, you want to double and triple check all of the details to make sure you’re 100% ready to go ahead.
+As a result, you want to double and triple check all of the details at this point to make sure you’re 100% ready to go ahead and haven’t made any errors.

-Once you’ve approved the shipments and are 100% sure there are no errors, all is ready to go, so simply click on Work on shipment to continue.
+Once you’ve approved the shipments and are 100% sure there are no mistakes, all is ready to go, so simply click on Work on shipment to continue.

 Preparing Your Amazon FBA Shipment